aws-samples/aws-media-services-simple-vod-workflow/2-MediaConvertJobs/README.md

 **File Group - MP4** - this group produces a single MP4 file that must be downloaded entirely by the player for decoding and playback.
 MP4 is a common _mezzanine_ (i.e. intermediate storage) format.
 It  is also commonly used for video resources on the internet.

 **File Group - Thumbnails** -  this group produces JPEG images files, captured every few seconds, from the input video.
-Thumbnail images can be used for presentaion of the video in websites or as input to downstream tasks such as analytics with AWS Rekognition.
+Thumbnail images can be used for presentaion of the video in websites or as input to downstream tasks such as analytics with Amazon Rekognition.

 ### Detailed Instructions